How to Find Rental Housing in the Netherlands (2026 Guide)

-Part 1: How the Market Actually Works
+How the Dutch Rental Market Works

 The Netherlands has two very different rental markets.